 This popular country park was visited by Outlander in February 2018.
 It can be seen in ‘Blood of My Blood’, when Jamie takes Willie hunting.

-This category A listed church was used in March 2018 for season 4 filming.
+This category A listed church, and surrounding area, was used in March 2018 for season 4 filming.

 Site of the memorable ‘witness trees’ this is sure to be a popular location for visitors.